Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Anchor Space Optimal Transport (ASOT)

 \section{Anchor Space Optimal Transport (ASOT)}

-This section introduces the definition of our proposed ASOT problem. {We then present the theorem of upper bound of absolute 1-Wasserstein distance error between ASOT and normal OT.}
+This section introduces the definition of our proposed ASOT problem.
+We then present the theorem of an upper bound of absolute $1$-Wasserstein distance error between ASOT and normal OT, {followed by the complexity analysis and the entropic ASOT for GPU parallelization.}

-\subsection{{Motivation and definitions}}
+\subsection{Motivation and definitions}

-As described in the previous sections, there are two weak points of the conventional one-by-one computation that we focus on: (i) the need of cost matrices instantiation for every distribution pairs; (ii) the need of extra operations to parallelize with size-variable distributions. {To resolve these two difficulties, we believe that we can take advantages of some potential common characterustics of the given distributions in the multiple OT problem set.
-In order to remove the cost matrices instantiation described in (i), we design a so-called ASOT problem to approximate the original OT problem.
-It can be viewed as a new one with a low-rank representation of the original cost matrix.
-The most improtant point is that it has a fixed and shareable component ({\bf Lemma \ref{Lem.1}}).
-For the difficulty of (ii), in our proposed ASOT problem, the transportation is only based on the distributions of the learned anchor point set, which have the fixed size equal to the number of anchor points, thus do not require the operation of block-diagonal stacking.
-In summary,} we propose to learn a so-called anchor space for a batch of distributions {that allow variable size}, over which our defined ASOT problems could be solved efficiently.
-Meanwhile, it also has an upper bounded cost error to the original OT problem.
-We present the relative definitions of ASOT as follows:
+As described in the preceding sections, conventional one-by-one computation has two weak points that we particularly examine: (i) the need for cost matrices instantiation for every distribution pair and (ii) the need for extra operations to parallelize with size-variable distributions.
+To resolve these two difficulties, we approximately convert the multiple OT problems to problems on a reduced space based on several anchor sampling points.
+To remove the cost matrix instantiation described in (i), we design a so-called ASOT problem to approximate the original OT problem.
+It can be regarded as a new one with a low-rank representation of the original cost matrix.
+The most important point is that it has a fixed and shareable component ({\bf Lemma \ref{Lem.1}}).
+For the difficulty of (ii), in our proposed ASOT problem, mass transport is restricted to a learned anchor point set, which has a fixed size equal to the number of anchor points, thereby it does not require the operation of block-diagonal stacking.
+In summary, we propose to learn a so-called anchor space, over which our defined ASOT problems can be solved efficiently.
+Moreover, it has an upper bounded absolute $1$-Wasserstein distance error to the original OT problem. {Prior to defining the ASOT problem, we first introduce the concept of anchor space and a supporting simplex lemma.
+These foundational elements are essential for the formal definition of the ASOT problem}.